89Q12/M3E5/README.md

   - Recording meetings ( Voice recording to an mp3 file)
   - Home assistant integration
   - Custom voice channels
+  - poke admins/moderators via Telegram or Email if they aren't online
 - Chatbot features
   - Answers to messages like a real human
   - Discord bridge